subbramritgithub/samplejava/README.md

-he is very innocent
+pavi is very bad
-subbu is very smart
+Pavi is very innocent.
-subbu is gooooooooooood girl.